Baucau Airport: 2000–present

-In March 2021, when the newly appointed United States Ambassador to East Timor, C. Kevin Blackstone, presented his credentials to the Prime Minister of East Timor, Taur Matan Ruak, he said that he intended quickly to complete the procedures necessary for the rehabilitation to go ahead.
+In March 2021, when the newly appointed United States Ambassador to Timor-Leste, C. Kevin Blackstone, presented his credentials to the Prime Minister of Timor-Leste, Taur Matan Ruak, he said that he intended quickly to complete the procedures necessary for the rehabilitation to go ahead.
 On 28 June 2021, he and José Maria dos Reis, Deputy Prime Minister and Minister of Planning and Territory of East Timor, signed two Memoranda of Understanding for bilateral cooperation.
-One was for the rehabilitation of the airport, and the other was for potential U.S. support for the development of East Timor's civil aviation sector.
+One was for the rehabilitation of the airport, and the other was for potential U.S. support for the development of Timor-Leste's civil aviation sector.
 According to the official US Government announcement of the signing:

 "The project ... allocates an initial $10.6 million intended to enhance Timor-Leste’s capacity in the areas of security, humanitarian assistance, and disaster response operations to contribute to the development of a resilient and diversified economy.
 This includes support for the development of the F-FDTL’s Air Component and small-scale construction to improve security and storage capabilities at Baucau Airfield.

 The project includes the donation of an American-made Cessna 206 aircraft, the installation of a security fence, the construction of an equipment storage warehouse, and high-quality American equipment including a fuel truck, fire truck, forklift, two Ford F-350 utility trucks, a runway sweeper, and other support vehicles and airport security equipment.
 The aircraft will come with high-tech cameras the F-FDTL can use to monitor Timor-Leste's territorial waters as well as respond to natural disasters."

 On 12 July 2021, at a ceremony at the airport, the Prime Minister and the Ambassador laid the foundation stone for the rehabilitation project.
 In his speech at the ceremony, the Prime Minister observed that the discussions about the project had begun in 2008, when he was still a General in the Timor Leste Defence Force (F-FDTL).
 He explained that the rehabilitated airport would be used by the F-FDTL Air Component, and, in the future, as a multi-purpose airport, for large aircraft that cannot land at Dili Airport.
 He also denied that the United States was going to build a military base there; he said that East Timor did not need Baucau to be a military base, and that the United States, as the world's leading military power, did not need Baucau as a military base.